bissaka/Msc-dissertation-project/README.md

 ### 1. Project Setup

-Clone the repository and install the dependencies for the `backend` and `listener` services:
+Clone the repository and install the dependencies for the `backend` and `listener` services.
+Foundry will be installed as well:

 ```bash
 git clone <repository-url>